b2network/docs/tech_architecture/B2_DSN_AI.md

 4. Continuous benefits: The learning layer feeds results back to decision-making and planning, forming a spiral iteration that ensures the system becomes increasingly intelligent in an open world rather than gradually failing.

-With this role-layered design, DSN-AI can achieve efficient collaboration across different business domains and trust boundaries, laying a solid framework for the future AI ecosystem that is open, multi-domain, and multi-agent.
+With this role-layered design, AI Signal can achieve efficient collaboration across different business domains and trust boundaries, laying a solid framework for the future AI ecosystem that is open, multi-domain, and multi-agent.

 ## Task Flow and Signal Linking

-In DSN-AI, "Task Flow" refers to the entire process sequence from user or system goals, through planning, decision-making, execution, to result feedback; "Signal Linking" uses on-chain events to break this sequence into several discrete, verifiable, and parallel stages, thereby constructing a workflow graph (Task Graph) that is both observable and composable.
+In AI Signal, "Task Flow" refers to the entire process sequence from user or system goals, through planning, decision-making, execution, to result feedback; "Signal Linking" uses on-chain events to break this sequence into several discrete, verifiable, and parallel stages, thereby constructing a workflow graph (Task Graph) that is both observable and composable.
 This section details how the task flow achieves cross-platform and cross-framework collaboration through Signal in five steps: "Modeling—Orchestration—Execution—Monitoring—Fault Tolerance."

 ### Task Flow Modeling: From Natural Language to Signal DAG